Shauna knows what it takes for lawyers to build successful careers.

 Speaking Engagements, Presentations, Panels, and Events

 Moderator.
-“How to Make the Most Out of Your End of the Year Performance Evaluation When Meeting with Senior Management,” Corporate Counsel Women of Color (CCWC) 14th Annual Career Strategies Conference, New York, NY, Oct.
+“How to Make the Most Out of Your End of the Year Performance Evaluation When Meeting with Senior Management,” Corporate Counsel Women of Color (CCWC) 14th Annual Career Strategies Conference, full day pre-con General Counsel Training and MBA for Lawyers, New York, NY, Oct.
 10, 2018 (upcoming).

 Co-Presenter.
 “Success and Wellbeing for Lawyers: How can you be more successful and less stressed?”
 Harvard Law School Association of Washington DC, hosted by George Washington Law School, June 2018.